-Does your family keep a running needs and wants list?
-What for?
+Does your family keep a running needs versus wants list?

-We purposed to live within our new means, by making it simple.
-We eliminated everything that was excess of what we could afford.
+We purposed to live within our new means, by eliminating everything that was in excess of what we could afford.
 Everything was paid in cash, or paid with our debit card.
 We either had it or we didn’t get it.
-And we quickly learned about delayed gratification.
+And quickly learned about delayed gratification.

 However, because we are children of God that doesn’t mean we go without.
 All it means is “not right now.”
 So we got a piece of paper and wrote down two columns: needs and wants.

-We have to admit when times were tough, we learned real quick the definition of a need versus a want.
+We have to admit when walking through a financial hardship you’ll learn real quick the definition of a need versus a want.

 In a previous blog, we shared the family confession we created during this time of hardship.
-We confessed daily that we would see supernatural debt cancellation, unexpected income, blessings and favor given to us.
+Daily, we confessed that we would see supernatural debt cancellation, unexpected income, blessings and favor given to us.
 So that we are always regardless of circumstances self-sufficient.
 (To see the entire confession check out the blog here.)

 Well, we not only spoke this confession, we expected to see God show up.
 And to prepare our field for rain, the needs’ and wants’ list was created.
-So when God showed up, we were ready to receive.
+As a result, when God showed up, we were ready to receive.

-When we would receive any extra money, we would first pray to thank God for the blessing, then follow what we learned in Becoming a Millionaire God’s Way, as we’ve shared in a previous blog.
-We would tithe, give, save, and lastly, spend according to what was the priority.
+When we would receive a financial blessings, we would first thank God for the blessing, then seek His wisdom for what do next.
+Of course in line with what we learned in Becoming a Millionaire God’s Way, as we’ve shared in a previous blog.
+We would give, save, and lastly, spend according to what was the priority.

 To explain what we mean, we would look at the needs’ list and take care of any immediate needs.
 Then, if there was anything left over, we would look at our wants’ list and decide together what we should do.

 Identifying the needs your family has that can’t be met right now is practicing good stewardship.
-You are choosing not to go in debt, or stress out about what you don’t have.
-As a result, by writing it down you are showing God that you trust Him to do his part.
+You’re choosing not to go in debt, or stress out about what you don’t have.
+As a result, by writing it down you’re showing God that you trust Him to do His part.
 Then when He shows up, because He always does, you know exactly what you need to do.
 This is what we call handling our finances decently and in order.

 ~ Ephesians 3:20 KJV